The GroceryAid Carers Programme supports grocery colleagues who give unpaid care to others in their household.

-When people need help with their day-to-day living they often turn to their family and friends.
+When people need help with their day-to-day living they often turn to their family.
 Being a Carer can be both challenging and rewarding, it can give a sense of satisfaction from helping someone else, but it can also be emotionally draining and place significant demands on your time and energy.

 Nearly half of Carers work alongside caring and, one in ten do not inform their employer of their situation.
 If you’re struggling to cope and need some support call to find out more about our tailored programme to help relieve some of the stress caused by caring.

-Minimum of two years' service in the industry and currently working
+- Minimum of a year’s service in the industry and currently working